 San Jose rents rose to historic heights in the last decade, while million-dollar homes became commonplace.

 The average going rate for a two-bedroom apartment went from $1,775 in 2010 to $2,960 this past February, according to Rent Jungle.
 That’s a 67 percent jump.
 The average one-bedroom saw a 77 percent increase from $1,330 to $2,362 in the same timeframe.

-More than half of the city’s renters are considered “rent burdened,” which means they spend at least a third of their income on rent.
+More than half of the city’s tenants are considered “rent burdened,” which means they spend at least a third of their income on housing.
 Among those, 27 percent pay at least half of their earnings to keep a roof over their heads.

 As a cook at a grocery store, there’s no chance Taylor would be able to afford anything but a place with a partner or several roommates, or both.
 Regardless, her more immediate anxieties involve cohabiting with an erstwhile lover, which she says prevents her from bringing a date home.
 The last time a guy spent the night led to a weird, tearful encounter in the bathroom.

 On the bright side, the less-than-ideal housing arrangement has forced her to become more diplomatic.
 “I’m learning good communication skills,” she says.
 “Now I’m the person who’s saying, ‘OK, let’s work together to clean this place up,’ maybe get on the landlord’s good side.”